CleanroomMC/Website/docs/groovy-script/minecraft/keybindings.md

 When `CTRL+R` is pressed, all GroovyScripts that can be reloaded will be reloaded - see [reloading](../getting_started/reloading.md) for more information!

+There is also a "Quick Reload" keybind that is unbound by default that will only reload scripts, skipping reloading JEI.

 ## Copying